Yard1/linearOrdering/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:
+* Added an URL and an ISBN number to references in DESCRIPTION.
+* Standardized the reference format in documentation.

+### Previous resubmission:
 * Fixed the LICENSE file to conform to CRAN requirements.
 * Fixed a typo in the name of the `standarized_sums` function (and updated DESCRIPTION/README).